Clean, modern home theater wall with concealed cables and tidy equipment

 Power and low-voltage routing (the clean-wall core)

 Power must be handled safely and legally.
-Don’t run extension cords in the wall.
-Use a listed in‑wall power solution or a licensed electrician to relocate an outlet where the TV and gear will live.
+Do not run extension cords in the wall.
+Use a listed in-wall power solution or a licensed electrician to relocate an outlet where the TV and gear will live.

 Keep low-voltage (HDMI/Ethernet/speaker wire) on its own pathway and hardware.
 We typically place one low-voltage bracket behind the TV and another behind the cabinet or media console so everything is hidden but still serviceable.